 If you have an international business, you almost always have to apply for your Federal EIN number via phone.
 Again, take some time to prepare the required information and be aware that you need to name a responsible party.
 Once you have the info ready, simply make a call and complete the application process over the phone.
 Keep in mind that you usually need to do this during traditional Monday through Friday business hours, and if you reside in another country, you should think about the time difference when scheduling time for your call.

 Domestic businesses also have the option to apply for your EIN number via fax or mail.
 Both options take longer than when you apply for your EIN number via phone.
 Using fax can take a minimum of four business days, while the mail takes about four weeks.
 Again, if you don’t provide all the required information, the process can take longer.
-To avoid unforeseen delays, you may want to work with a professional service that helps businesses and organizations get tax ID numbers.
+To avoid unforeseen delays, you may want to work with a professional service that helps businesses and organizations get EINs.
+This can be extremely helpful in minimizing any stress or frustration for non-U.S. citizens who have their primary operations located in the United States.

 Trusts, nonprofit organizations, estates, partnerships, farmers cooperatives, and a variety of other organizations use these numbers on government correspondence, such as sales and excise tax returns, corporate income tax returns, and other forms required by the Internal Revenue Service (IRS).
 On top of that, banks and credit card providers may require an EIN if you want to open an account or take out a loan on behalf of your organization.